<<blessings, values to live by>>

 They are a code of values, standards or attitudes that He cares about and by which we should live.

-Those who are in need, grieve or suffer persecution are in fact well positioned to recognise and receive the good news of God’s saving power.
+good news of God’s saving power.
 If their condition predisposes them to welcome the gospel they are blessed.
 Each Beatitude starts with an action or attitude that is commended as resulting in happiness or divine favour, then the reason for the happiness is explained.
 Each beatitude is the opposite of the normal human reaction; they contrast society’s typical values and those of God’s Kingdom.

 The Kingdom values